What to do in the garden in March

 5. Prune Hydrangea paniculata removing the spent flower heads and cut down to a bud, more about growing and pruning Hydrangeas.

-6. Prune winter flowering Jasmine removing most of the weak, straggly and spindly growth.
+6. Prune winter flowering Jasmine removing the weak, straggly and spindly growth.

 7. Give Cotinus either a light prune to trim into shape or a hard prune to contain growth.

-8. Lonicera (Honeysuckle) prune about one third of the oldest growth down to ground level.
-If the plant is overgrown, it can be pruned hard to rejuvenate.
+8. Lonicera (Honeysuckle) prune about one-third of the oldest growth down to ground level.
+If the plant is overgrown, prune it hard to rejuvenate it.

 9. Prune Pyracantha (firethorn) and Euonymus lightly trimmed back into shape and to keep to size.